mikalai-hryb/notes/terraform.md

 ### What is IaC?

 The infrastructure as code workflow lets you declaratively provision and manage computing infrastructure through machine-readable files and automate your changes to them

-### What other "infrastructure as" styles exist?

-???

 ### What deployment strategies do you know?
 And describe them